 When a person meets with an investigator, the investigator will provide an opportunity to talk about the problem; discuss whether the conduct / practice in question appears to constitute discrimination or sexual harassment within the meaning of this procedure; and discuss the possibility of retaliation, and how to identify and report it.
 If the entire problem does not appear to be covered by these procedures, the investigator will refer the person elsewhere, if appropriate, for additional assistance.

 The investigator will also explain options for resolution including problem solving, formal claim, legal action, mediation, and counseling; discuss the requirements, advantages and disadvantages of each option; and offer referrals to other sources of assistance, including the Equal Employment Opportunity Commission, the New Mexico Human Rights Division of the Department of Labor, and the Department of Education’s Office of Civil Rights.
 The investigator shall explain that this Procedure has no effect on deadlines applicable to filing with the Equal Employment Opportunity Commission or any other appropriate outside agencies.

 It is intended that discrimination and sexual harassment problems be resolved with the cooperation of everyone involved, at the lowest administrative level possible, where appropriate.

-If the claimant wishes, OEO will attempt to assist him or her in resolving an alleged discriminatory or sexual harassment situation.
-OEO shall, to the extent possible, preserve the parties' confidentiality.
+If the claimant wishes, CEEO will attempt to assist him or her in resolving an alleged discriminatory or sexual harassment situation.
+CEEO shall, to the extent possible, preserve the parties' confidentiality.